 January through February is the ideal time for pruning these vines and the process is fairly simple.
 Once the basic framework is established, pruning is used to develop short lateral shoots, or spurs, off the cordons.

-All shoot growth from the previous season should be cut back to spurs with 2-4 buds each.
+All shoot growth from the previous season should be cut back to spurs with two to four buds each.
 Over a number of years, as the spurs keep sending out new shoots, the vines develop spur clusters.
 When there are too many spur clusters or the clusters become too large, the shoots will become weak and the fruit sparse.
 When this occurs, pruning of muscadine vines should also include the partial removal of heavily spurred clusters or the compete removal of every other overloaded cluster.
 Often, these vigorous spurs are found at the top of the trunk and most of the spur system should be removed.
-Vines may ‘bleed’ at the pruned sight, but this won’t hurt the plant and should be allowed to heal naturally.
+Vines may “bleed” at the pruned sight, but this won’t hurt the plant and should be allowed to heal naturally.

 Another growth to watch for while trimming muscadines is girdling.
 Tendrils will wind their way around the trunk or cordons and will eventually strangle the trunk or lib.
 Remove such growths yearly.

 There is one more area that should be covered; how to prune muscadine grapevines that have been neglected and are seriously overgrown.
 You can start from scratch and cut the vine all the way back to the original trunk with drastic pruning.
 Muscadine grapevines are tough and most will survive the shock.
 However, to keep the vines producing while you bring the plant back under control, you might consider pruning only one side of the trunk or one cordon at a time.
 The process will take longer – possibly three or four seasons – but the vine will retain its strength and productivity.